Guttenberg plagiarism scandal: Use of Parliamentary Research Service

-This statement caused anger in the German academic community.
+This statement caused wide-spread anger and condemnation in the German academic community.

-Annette Schavan, German minister of Education and Research, who two years later had to resign herself because of plagiarism-accusations related to her own thesis, declared, that she didn't “consider the incident to be a trifle”, because “intellectual theft is not a small thing.
-The protection of intellectual property is a higher good.”
+Annette Schavan, German minister of Education and Research, who two years later had to resign herself because of plagiarism related to her own dissertation, declared that she didn't "consider the incident to be a trifle", because "intellectual theft is not a small thing.
+The protection of intellectual property is a higher good."

-The same day it became known, that Guttenberg had used another PRS paper without proper citation.
+The same day it became known that Guttenberg had used another PRS paper without proper citation.

-That evening Guttenberg attended a campaign event in Kelkheim and stated that he would give up his doctorate title permanently.
+That evening Guttenberg attended a campaign event in Kelkheim and stated that he would give up his doctoral title permanently.